slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 I think this is a great time to be working in robotics.
 We have a wonderful (and growing) [robotics group at USC][3].
 Furthermore, the computer science department will have a [brand new building][4] ready in 2024 for us!

+PhD students will receive funding.
+The normal requirement is to TA for two semesters.
+Beyond those two semesters, I will do my best to support you with as much research funding as I can.

 If you are a PhD student already at USC and interested in collaborating with me, feel free to email me to schedule a time to chat.
 To reduce back-and-forth